19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Dwarven Pantheon.md

-# Dwarvish Pantheon
+# Dwarven Pantheon

-The *Dwarvish Pantheon* worships an ancient familial line of giant humanoids whom they call The Titans.
-Dwarvish religious scholars believe that their name originally came from their comparison to these mighty beings.
+The *Dwarven Pantheon* worships an ancient familial line of giant humanoids whom they call The Titans.
+Dwarven religious scholars believe that their name originally came from their comparison to these mighty beings.
 [Dwarves](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Dwarves.md) do not see themselves as smaller than the other modern ancestries.
 They may be a bit shorter, sure, but their muscles tend to be much larger!
 The Pantheon of Dwarves values bravery and battle above all else.

 ## Prime Deities

 ### Woeden

-Dwarvish God of War and Victory.
+Dwarven God of War and Victory.

 ### Thunar

-Dwarvish God of Thunder and Forge.
+Dwarven God of Thunder and Forge.

 ### Iounn

-Dwarvish God of Earth and Stone.
+Dwarven God of Earth and Stone.

 ### Freyja

-Dwarvish Goddess of Hearth and Kinship.
+Dwarven Goddess of Hearth and Kinship.

 ## Lesser Deities